gf-mse/nullboard/nullboard-backup/README.md

   2. "Remote backup" server specification for the same would look as `http://127.0.0.1:10001` ; you get the idea.
   3. "Access token" value goes into `X-Access-Token:` header of the request ; e.g. the above session example uses access token value of "12345".
      * if you do not want to handle this token -- for example you assume that your network is safe enough (e.g. a localhost connection or a small vpn, etc), it can be ignored
-  5. Our backup server shall support at least  'PUT', 'DELETE' and 'OPTIONS requests, although the latter two can be ignored (with an empty 200 reply -- see the code for details).
+  5. Our backup server shall support at least  'PUT', 'DELETE' and 'OPTIONS requests, although the latter two can be ignored (with an empty 200 reply -- see the code for details); for boards, the `put` request comes at `/board/<board-id>` url.
   6. The client sends an `Origin:` header with a value depending on the address of the Nullboard page, and expects a `Access-Control-Allow-Origin:` header in the reply; this response header shall either contain the same value as was sent in the `Origin:` field, or an asterisk `*`, or any other compatible value as specified by [the CORS standard][cors-protocol-spec].
      * My suggestion would be to go with mirroring of the same value, unless you know better.
   7. The client would send the payload encoded as `www-form-urlencoded`, although would expect the result to be plain json (`application/json`).
 Go figure. ( As a side note -- in my example the client receives a `text/html` mimetype in the response -- which I suppose fits an `*/*` spec -- but it seems to be happy as long as the payload parses as valid json.
 See also [notes on implementation](#notes-on-implementation) below. )